dmitrysmagin/dmitrysmagin.github.io/posts/2015-04-23-opendingux-qemu.md

 qemu-system-mipselw -L BIOS %SETTINGS%
 ```

-Note that the combination of `-sdl -usbdevice keyboard -k en-us` is very important.
+Note that the combination of `-sdl -k en-us` is very important.
 If you
-omit one part you'll happen to have non-working keyboard.
-Why so?
-Normally one would
+omit one part you'll happen to have non-working arrow keys. `-sdl` option
-use `-usbdevice keyboard` but for some reason arrow-keys are not working.
-If qemu version
-is lower than 2.0.0 then adding `-k en-us` cures this bug.
-That's not the case for 2.0.0
-and above because now gtk is used for output and arrow-keys are not working again.
-This
-is where adding `-sdl` helps the situation.
+instructs to use SDL for video and input (default is GTK) and `-k en-us`
+forces US key layout.

 The other annoying thing is Windows console (cmd.exe) which doesn't work right with
 escape sequences.
 Moreover, SDL.dll completely hijacks the stdio output and redirects